-The market for Digital Twins is estimated to grow from $3.8 billion in 2019 to $35.8 in 2025 as per a recent report.
+The market for Supply Chain Digital Twin technology is estimated to grow from $3.8 billion in 2019 to $35.8 in 2025 as per a recent report by Markets and Markets.
 But are you fully acquainted with the concept of Digital Twin and how to leverage it in your supply chain system?

-A digital twin is essentially a virtual version of a physical object or system.
-By replicating a physical entity in its virtual form, you can gather real-time data that can be used to enable better decision making.
+A supply chain digital twin is essentially a virtual version of a physical object or system.
+By replicating a physical entity in its virtual form, you can gather real-time data that can be used to enable better decision-making.

 What Does a Supply Chain Digital Twin Look Like?

-The digital twin can change the way supply chain management works.
-It gives you the feeling of being there with your shipment even when you cannot physically be there, allowing you to make business decisions based on live facts and predictive insights rather than resorting to reactive (and slower) measures to contain supply chain disruption.
+The supply chain digital twin can change the way supply chain management works.
+It gives you the feeling of being there with your shipment even when you cannot physically be there, allowing you to make business decisions based on live facts and predictive insights from the digital twin rather than resorting to reactive (and slower) measures to contain supply chain disruption.

 With connectivity at every point in the supply chain, there’s an overwhelming amount of data that must be leveraged the right way.
 In a world where everything from finished products to RSAs can be tracked in real-time, the standards of one's ability to manage supply chains have risen to the next level.

 The supply chain is already always connected, and it produces tons of data.

 What matters more is how you use that data and make the most of it.

 The supply chain digital twin allows you to create a continuous, fine-tuned live network between your physical and digital assets.
 The digital twin creates a virtual replica of the physical and applies statistical analysis and modeling suites that can integrate with and enhance the functionality of disparate systems like: